 Call your healthcare provider if you have any questions or concerns.
 Otherwise, you should return to your healthcare provider for a follow-up visit 4 to 6 weeks after Mirena is placed to make sure that Mirena is in the right position.

-Mirena® (levonorgestrel-releasing intrauterine system) is a hormone-releasing IUS that helps prevent pregnancy for up to 5 years.
+Mirena® (levonorgestrel-releasing intrauterine system) is a hormone-releasing IUS that helps prevent pregnancy for up to 8 years.
 Mirena also treats heavy periods for up to 5 years in women.
 If symptoms do not return after five years of use, Mirena can be considered for continued use for up to eight years.
 Mirena provides endometrial protection for up to 4 years.

 Mirena does not protect against HIV or STIs.